 Parking at Barrier Lake

-When Can You Hike up to the Barrier Lake Fire Lookout
+When Can You Hike up to the Barrier Lake Lookout Point?

 How Long Does it Take to do the Loop Trail (Prairie View Trail+Jewell Pass)?

-Any beginner hiker will be able to see the epic views from the lookout point.
-It’s a great easy effort to view ratio.
+Any beginner hiker in Kananaskis will be able to see the epic views from the lookout point.
+It’s a tremendous easy effort to view ratio.
 Easy effort = great views.

 Should You Take Dogs and Kids on Prairie View Trail?

 Yes!
 Prairie View Trail, Jewell Pass, and even Yates Mountain are all suitable for dogs and children and is one of the best things to do in Kananaskis.
 It’s a well-maintained trail great for ages.
-Even active grandparents will enjoy!
+Even active grandparents will enjoy it!

 Advice on Hikes in the Canadian Rockies